6uhrmittag/taskbutler/README.md

 7. Done (check [https://todoist.com](todoist.com) )

 ## Updates
-The script checks for updates by checking the [releases page](https://github.com/6uhrmittag/todoist-progress/releases) and leaves a message in the console.
+The script checks for updates by checking the [releases page](https://github.com/6uhrmittag/todoist-progressbar/releases) and leaves a message in the console.

 To update:
-- Download release from [releases page](https://github.com/6uhrmittag/todoist-progress/releases) and owerwrite files or "git pull origin" when you cloned this repository
+- Download release from [releases page](https://github.com/6uhrmittag/todoist-progressbar/releases) and owerwrite files or "git pull origin" when you cloned this repository
-- check release notes for change in config-file
+- check releasenotes for change in config-file
 - check that the script uses the correct label

 ## Development: python2exe